 The symbols that your mind uses do not change much and so the next time your mind uses the same symbols you’ll find it easier to interpret your dreams.

 Often the symbols that your mind uses are in some way related to the things that it actually represents.
 This is mostly true when your mind uses other people as symbols.
 Yes, your mind sometimes uses people to represent objects or other people.

 Perhaps you hated him so much that you couldn’t even handle him in your dreams.
 It was too painful a thing to be brought into your consciousness.
-So the mind disguised him coyly as your neighbor, who seemed much less harmful to you!
+So the mind disguised him coyly as your neighbour, who seemed much less harmful to you.